Home - When to visit? - 2 days in Porto - 1 Week - Sights - Day trips - Beaches - Walking tour - Braga - Aveiro

-Portugal’s capital, Lisbon, and Porto are the largest cities in the country and both are uniquely appealing tourist destinations.
+Porto and Lisbon are the largest cities Portugal, and both have their own unique charms and appeals.
 Lisbon has grand, exquisite architecture, significant historical moments and a vibrant culture, while Porto, situated on a dramatic undulating landscape, is renowned for its tradition and laid-back atmosphere.

 Both cities make for excellent city breaks and provide perfect bases from which to explore more rural Portugal.
-This guide will detail how tourists can travel between these cities, pit stops along the way and then will provide detail on train travel.
+This guide will detail how tourists can travel between these cities, suggested destinations along the route, and provide details of train travel.

 Porto to Lisbon Transport Options

-Travel by Plane: Lisbon and Porto both have airports but it is impractical to fly the short distance.
-When the flight time and airport transit times are combined, it is significantly quicker to catch a train.
+Travel by Plane: Lisbon and Porto both have airports, but it is impractical to fly the short distance.
+When the flight time and airport transit times are combined, it is significantly quicker to catch a train or bus.

-Lisbon to Porto: Places of interest along the way
+Porto to Lisbon: Places of interest along the way

 There are many interesting tourist destinations between Lisbon and Porto.
-These include; the university city of Coimbra, historic Tomar; the pilgrimage destination of Fatima and the beach resorts of Nazaré and Figueira da Foz.
+These include; the canal city of Aveiro, the university city of Coimbra, the historic town of Tomar, the beach resort of Nazaré or the picturesque walled town of Obidos.

 Porto to Lisbon by train

 There are two standards of train service between Porto and Lisbon; the Intercidades (intercity) and the Alfa Pendular.
 The Alfa Pendular service is faster and offers better facilities (free WIFI and more comfortable seats) than the cheaper and older Intercidades trains.
 Both train services are direct and depart/arrive from the same train stations.
-The Lisbon to Porto train services are operated by CP the national rail company of Portugal.
+The Lisbon to Porto train services are operated by Comboios de Portugal (CP), the national rail company of Portugal.

-Train tickets for the Lisbon-Porto route must be pre-booked, either from a ticket office or on CP web site www.CP.pt.
+Train tickets for the Lisbon-Porto route must be pre-booked, either from a ticket office or on CP website (www.CP.pt).
 The website has an English section where train tickets can be purchased and up to date train timetables are displayed.
-Tickets can be reserved up to 30 days in advance and popular services do sell out during the summer season.
+Tickets for popular services do sell out during the summer season.

 Porto to Lisbon - Stations